 It’s a good idea to check your credit score at least once a year so that you know where you stand, but also to make sure that your information is up to date.
 Mistakes on your credit report can haunt you for years, so you want to catch them early on.

-While both Equifax and Transunion make you pay to access your credit score, you’re allowed one free credit report per year.
+Both Equifax and Transunion make you pay to access your credit score, but Equifax offers one free credit report per year.
 A credit report demonstrates your financial reliability.
-You can request one by mailing in this form for Equifax or this form for Transunion.
+You can request one by mailing in this form for Equifax.

 The future is (almost) here